Severfield: Locations

-Severfield plc is headquartered on the former RAF Dalton near Thirsk and is a significant employer there.
-It also has sites in Sherburn, Lostock, Bolton, Bridlington, Ballinamallard, and European offices at Zevenbergen.
+As of 2025, Severfield plc is headquartered in York, close to its factory on the former RAF Dalton near Thirsk where it is a significant employer.
+It also manufactures in Sherburn, Lostock, Carnaby, Ballinamallard, Rijssen and Maassluis, and has offices at Breda, Moor Row, Newport and Glasgow.

 Joint ventures JSW Severfield Structures Ltd and JSW Structural Metal Decking Ltd are located in Mumbai.

 The Construction Metal Forming Ltd cold formed construction steel joint venture manufactures steel decking, and light gauge framing, in Mamhilad and Magor.